 With a WilmaPass, you’re showing your commitment to the Wilma, not to a specific night or production, but to our art, to the performers and artists you’ve grown to love, and to the value of theater in our city.

-Until July 1, a WilmaPass is only $100 for four tickets, which you can use however you like next season.
 Please consider adding a tax-deductible donation to your order to help us return from this hiatus stronger than ever.
 LEARN MORE ABOUT THE WILMAPASSS

 Our next season will introduce you to our exciting new model for artistic leadership.
 Each of the four shows will be directed by one of our four Co-Artistic Directors.
 And every HotHouse Company member will appear on stage at least once.

 We’re hoping to start our season in the Fall, but of course will make any necessary adjustments – including potential digital productions – to ensure everyone’s health and safety.